-Multiple AVRs in a single application can share the same ISP interface to allow for programming of all the devices through a minimal interface.
+Multiple AVRs in a single application can share the same ISP interface to make it possible to program all of the devices through a minimal interface.
 However, the AVR devices will all respond to the ISP instructions if special design considerations are not made.
 If it is desired to have only one ISP interface on the target board, the ISP programming can be designed so that only one of the AVR devices is provided with a SPI clock at a time.
 All other SPI lines can then be shared.
-This way, several AVRs can be located "behind" the same protection resistors, since they are all held in RESET while the ISP reset line is activated.
-The gating of the ISP clock can be accomplished by use of, e.g., jumpers or DIP switches.
-An alternate solution is to have multiple ISP interfaces, one for each device, all protected as shown in Figure 4-2.
-4.2 JTAG interface Some devices have a JTAG interface, which can be used for both programming and debugging.
-The JTAG lines are shared with analog input and should be connected so that the JTAG programmer can get control of the lines.
-Though JTAG programming tools such as the JTAGICE mkII® can drive a resistive load (refer to AVR Studio help for details), capacitive load should in general be avoided.
-Figure 4-3 shows the standard JTAG connector supplied with Atmel ISP programmers.
-Just as for the SPI programming connector, the target's voltage supply is made available to allow for powering of the device or ensuring correct signal levels when programming.
+In this way all AVRs can be located "behind" the same protection resistors, since they all are held in RESET while the ISP reset line is activated.
+The gating of the ISP clock can be accomplished e.g. using jumpers.
+Alternatively, a solution is to have multiple ISP interfaces, one for each device, all protected as shown in Figure 4-2.